Radiohead Toronto show canceled after fatal stage collapse

 TORONTO A concert by the British rock band Radiohead was canceled after the roof of an outdoor stage collapsed during sound checks and rehearsals before the show on Saturday, killing one person and injuring three others, police and fire officials said.

-Radiohead was not on stage at the time, police said, and a spokeswoman for the band confirmed that no member of the group was hurt in the accident, which occurred at about 4 p.m. local time at Downsview Park, about 5 miles north of downtown Toronto.
+The band was not on stage at the time, police said, and members of the group were not believed to have been involved in the accident, which occurred at about 4 p.m. local time at Downsview Park, about 5 miles north of downtown Toronto.

-Representatives for the sold-out concert's promotion company, Live Nation, declined to comment.
+Representatives for the concert's promotion company, Live Nation, were not immediately available for comment.
 Downsview Park officials had no comment on the incident except to confirm that the Radiohead concert had been canceled as a result.

 Toronto police spokesman Sergeant Tim Burrows told Reuters that about 20 people were in the direct vicinity of the stage, conducting rehearsals and sound checks, when it gave way.